Winter, 10-Month, and Co-Op Housing

 Students who leave campus for a fall semester co-op will have their on-campus housing/dining contracts renewed for the following spring semester.
 These students are expected to live on campus when returning during the period of the contract.
 The $100 housing contract prepayment, if required, is returned to the student upon receiving written notice from the student prior to the start of the fall semester.
 If written notice is not provided to housing by the first day of semester classes, the $100 housing prepayment will be forfeited.

-Students who do not have a housing/dining contract and are returning for spring semester classes at the Blacksburg campus are encouraged to contact Housing and Residence Life in October to be added to the spring housing wait list.
+Students who do not have a housing/dining contract and are returning for spring semester classes at the Blacksburg campus are encouraged to contact Housing and Residence Life in September to be added to the spring housing waitlist.
 Although not guaranteed, housing offers are often made for the spring semester.

-Students who are departing for a spring semester co-op experience should be checked out of their room no later than 5 p.m. on the day proceeding the spring residence hall opening date.
-Students with belongings remaining in the residence hall after that time and date will be billed $100 plus a pro-rated amount.
+Students who are departing for a spring semester co-op experience should be checked out of their room by the time halls close for the Winter Break.
+If a student's plans change during the break period, they should contact Housing and Residence Life for check-out instructions.
+Students with belongings remaining in the residence hall after 5pm on the day preceding the spring residence hall opening date will be billed $100 plus a prorated amount.

 Students who are participating in a co-op experience in the local Blacksburg area may be approved to live on campus depending on on-campus housing availability.
 The student must contact Housing and Residence Life assignments staff to receive permission to remain on campus with less than 12 enrolled credit hours.